kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 </script>
 ```

 The template is declarative.
 It abstracts on the imperative `document.createElement` and `attachEventListener` calls.
 The template is much more akin to HTML and understanding the structure of this component is more accessible.
 The span <-> `upvotes` binding is only written once.
-And so if `span` was changed to `p` there are no other hand written references of this binding and compiling would take care of updating all references to span with references to the `p` element.
-For full reactivity and JIT hydration, Prism will take the single source and generate the x number of implementations.
+And so if `span` was changed to `p` there are no other handwritten references of this binding and compiling would take care of updating all references to span with references to the `p` element.
+For full reactivity and JIT hydration, Prism will take the single source and generate the n number of implementations.
+These would be tricky to manage if written manually.
 For example the upvotes binding eventually ends up in four places:

 `client.js`:
 ```js/2,8,9